-Employee motivation is crucial to employee retention and highly productive employees, and as we’ve already talked about, people are motivated by different things.
-Depending on each individual’s motivators, there are a number of obvious, and substantial, ways to motivate employees, such as pay rises, bonuses, promotions and perks, but don’t forget the little things that can be done every day to boost motivation levels in your employees.
+Employee motivation is crucial to employee retention and highly productive employees.
+However, people are motivated by different things.
+Depending on each individual’s motivators, there are a number of obvious, and substantial, ways to motivate employees.
+This includes things such as pay rises, bonuses, promotions and perks.
+But don’t forget the little things that can be done every day to boost motivation levels in your employees.

-You might just find that encouraging this type of culture in your organization actually makes your entire employee performance management system run so much more smoothly, with employees happy and motivated to really get involved.
+You will find that encouraging this type of culture in your organization actually makes your entire employee performance management system run much more smoothly.
+Employees will be happier and more motivated to really get involved.

 7 Easy Ways to Motivate Employees